Blitz3DFASM/Blitz3DFASMSDK/README.md

       .if ( eax == 0 | ebx == 0 )

-If need to compare a variable and a number, must specify the dimension:
+When comparing a variable and a number, it is necessary to specify dimension of data:

       .if dword [eax+object.y] <= 0